Deal reached on US spending, shutdown likely averted

-WASHINGTON: US congressional leaders have reached a deal on a federal spending bill which if passed by lawmakers this week will avert a government shutdown, a top lawmaker and congressional aides said.
+WASHINGTON, D.C.: US congressional leaders have reached a deal on a federal spending bill which if passed by lawmakers this week will avert a government shutdown, a top lawmaker and congressional aides said late Sunday (Monday in Manila).

 The agreement would keep federal operations running through September 30, the end of the fiscal year.